arogachev/yii2-excel/docs/import-advanced.md

 - Saved rows block.
 By default this cell has green color filling (HEX code - `#00FF00`).
 - Loaded rows block.
 By default this cell has orange color filling (HEX code - ``#F1C232`).

+**Important note:** because of limitations of Github Flavored Markdown, it's impossible to use underlined text or color filling, so pay attention to notes near the examples.
+Also please refer to Excel file at the end of this document for better understanding.

 *Configuration example:*

 ```php